-THE astronomical idea of the Pythagorean mysteries was, that heaven denotes either the spheres of the . fixed stars, or the whole space between the fixed stars and the moon, or the whole world, including both the heavenly spheres and the earth.
-Agreeably to the arithmetical hypothesis, there are ten heavenly spheres, of which nine are visible to us, viz: the sphere of the fixed stars; the seven spheres of the seven planets, including the sun and moon; and the sphere of the The tenth earth, called, by Pythagoras, anticthon - anti-earth - is invisible, but necessary to the perfection of the harmony of nature, since the decad is the perfection of the numerical harmony. anti-earth, he explains the eclipses of the moon. the middle of the universe is the central fire, the principle of warmth and life.
+ASTRONOMY.-The astronomical idea of the Pythagorean Mysteries was, that heaven denotes either the spheres of the fixed stars, or the whole space between the fixed stars and the moon, or the whole world, including both the heavenly spheres and the earth.
+Agreeably to the arithmetical hypothesis, there are ten heavenly spheres, of which nine are visible to us, viz: the sphere of the fixed stars; the seven spheres of the seven planets, including the sun and moon; and the sphere of the earth. tenth earth, called by Pythagoras anticthon-antiearth-is invisible, but necessary to the perfection of the harmony of nature, since the decad is the perfection of the numerical harmony.
+By this antiearth, he explains the eclipses of the moon. middle of the universe is the central fire, the principle of warmth and life.
 The earth is one of the planets moving around the sphere of fire.
 The atmosphere of the earth is a gross immovable mass, but the ether is pure, clear, always in motion, and the region of all the Divine and immortal natures.
 His moon and stars are Divine intelligences, or inhabited by such.

-OF PHILOSOPHY.

-The Pythagorean mysteries taught that true knowledge embraced those subjects, which are in their nature immutable, eternal, and indestructible, and of which alone it can be properly predicated, that they exist.
-The object of philosophy is, by contemplation, render the human mind similar to the Divine, and make it fit to enter the assembly of superior and purer intelligences.
+OF PHILOSOPHY.-The Pythagorean Mysteries taught that true knowledge embraced those subjects which are in their nature immutable, eternal, and indestructible, and of which alone it can be properly predicated that they exist.
+The object of philosophy is, by contemplation, to render the human mind similar to the Divine, and make it fit to enter the assembly of superior and purer intelligences.
 For this purpose it is necessary to invoke, in prayer, the assistance of the Divinity and of good angels.
-Contemplative wisdom can not be fully attained without entire abstraction from common things-without entire tranquillity and freedom of mind.
+Contemplative wisdom cannot be fully attained without entire abstraction from common things-without entire tranquillity and freedom of mind.
 Hence the necessity of societies, separate from the world, for contemplation and study.

-OF GOD.

-Pythagoras taught that God was a universal spirit, diffused in all directions from the centre, the source of all animal life, the actual and inward cause of all motion; in substance similar to light-the first principle of the universe, incapable of suffering, invisible, indestructible, and to be comprehended by the mind alone.
-To the Deity, there were three kinds of subordinate intelligences-gods, demons, and heroes-
+OF God.-Pythagoras taught that God was a universal spirit, diffused in all directions from the centre, the source of all animal life, the actual and inward cause of all motion; in substance similar to light-the first principle of the universe, incapable of suffering, invisible, indestructible, and to be comprehended by the mind alone.
+To the Deity, there were three kinds of subordinate intelligences-gods, demons, and heroes-emanations from the Supreme God, varying in dignity and perfection, in proportion as they were more or less removed from their source.
+The heroes he believed to be clothed with bodies of subtle matter.